 Adjust your Distance

 Since you will be towing more weight, consider how much longer it will take to come to a stop.
 You will not want to wait until the last second to slam on the brakes.
-One of the side effects of slamming on the brakes is that it can lead to jackknifing or cause dangerous trailer sway.
+If you slam the brake, there is an increase chance of jackknifing it.
 Gradually apply pump brakes to bring the heavy load under control.
 Also know how to hang onto the wheel.
 When you’re backing up, place your hands on the bottom of the steering wheel.
 Then, move your hand in the direction you want the trailer to go.
 Aim toward the passenger side of your tow vehicle and the trailer will go right.
 Face forward and let your mirrors be your guide.
-If you need to have vehicle checked over before you tow a boat or trailer, contact us.
-We can have it inspected to ensure it will handle it efficiently.
+Proper maintenance and inspections are needed in order to keep your vehicle running efficiently, so remember to go to them.